Skip to main content

 This is the typical mapping from % to letter grade at the end: A+ 97 A 92 A- 87 B+ 82 B 77 B- 72 C+ 67 C 62 C- 55 D 50 F

-In the event that your distribution does not align with the CMPT departmental guidelines, we may decrease the raw score boundaries, but they will not increase i.e. it is possible to receive a higher grade than the mapping suggests, but not a lower one.
-Please note that we will not include WD students or Incompletes in any adjustments we do.
+In the event that distribution does not align with the CMPT departmental guidelines, we may decrease the raw score boundaries, but they will not increase i.e. it is possible to receive a higher grade than the mapping suggests, but not a lower one. this will not apply to WD students or Incompletes.

 Computer-based Testing